How would you rate your memory? Like most of us, probably not so good.

 2. Loci Method (or Memory Palace)

-First, think of a very familiar physical location—your house or a childhood home, your workplace, a local park or your street.
-Then, imagine placing the items you want to remember in specific locations.
+First, think of a physical location you are familiar with—your house, workplace, a school building, or a local park.
+Then, imagine placing items to remember in specific locations.

 3. Chunking + Chaining

-You’ve already noticed this technique with phone numbers and credit card numbers.
-Chunking is simply breaking information into smaller pieces.
-The average memory can hold five to seven pieces of information at a given time.
-You can apply this principle and break down subjects into 5-7 subtopics.
+We already use this technique with phone and credit card numbers.
+Chunking is just breaking information into small pieces.
+And it can be applied to information other than numbers.
+The idea is premised on the fact that the average memory only holds five to seven pieces of information at a given time.

-Medical students break down long words into pieces; for example, the “trigeminal nerve” is broken down into a triangular gem with five teeth and nervously chewing.
-(The trigeminal nerve, the fifth cranial nerve, is responsible for sensations and motor functions in the face such as biting and chewing)
+Medical students break down long words into pieces and add imagery (method one technique above) to help memorize.
+For example, the “trigeminal nerve” is broken down into a triangular gem with five teeth and nervously chewing.
+(The trigeminal nerve is the fifth cranial nerve and responsible for motor functions in the face such as chewing)

 4. Acrostics & Acronyms